moq-wg/moq-transport/draft-ietf-moq-transport.md

 object.
 The preferences are Track, Group, Object and Datagram.
 An Object MUST be sent according to its `Object Forwarding Preference`, described below.

-* Cache Duration: The length of time in milliseconds a caching relay SHOULD cache an Object for.
+* Max Cache Duration: The maximum length of time in milliseconds a caching relay MAY cache an Object for.
 A value of 0 indicates the relay should decide how long to cache the Object.
-The relay SHOULD NOT begin sending the Object if it has resided in the cache for longer than that time interval.
+The relay MUST NOT begin sending the Object if it has resided in the cache for longer than that time interval.
+When sending an Object, the amount of time the Object spent in cache is deducted from the Max Cache Duration value before the Object is sent.

 * Object Status: As enumeration used to indicate missing objects or mark the end of a group or track.
 See {{object-status}} below.